TranslucentComputing/kubert-assistant-lite/README.md

 # Kubert AI Assistant Lite Project

-Kubert AI Assistant Lite is an open-source project designed to deploy a lightweight version of Kubert Assistant in a local Kind (Kubernetes in Docker) cluster.
+Kubert AI Assistant Lite is an open-source project designed to deploy a lightweight version of Kubert Assistant in a local kind (Kubernetes in Docker) cluster.
 This version includes a single AI agent, the Kubectl Agent, which can execute `kubectl` commands within the cluster.

 Additional documentions can be found here -> [Documentions](https://translucentcomputing.github.io/kubert-assistant-lite/)